ultraseedbox/USB-Docs/README.md

 This is the git repository for [Ultraseedbox Docs](https://docs.usbx.me/) powered by [BookStack](https://www.bookstackapp.com/).

-This is an ongoing project.
+This is an ongoing project and is updated as new guides are synced to Bookstack.
 There maybe some missing guides and inconsistencies.

-This repo will be updated as new guides have been published to the USB Docs.

 # How to contribute?
-(WIP)

 To contribute, just submit a PR here.
 Once approved, it will be uploaded to USB Docs.

+## Formatting

-Note that all of the articles in here and in the docs site uses Markdown except for the following:
+Note that all of the articles in here and in the docs site uses Markdown but it has certain formatting rules followed.

 ## Images